Priya-K04/Amazon-Project/README.md

 # Amazon-Project
-Amazon is a part of humansin a day to day life
+The Amazon Scraper is a Python-based web scraping tool designed to extract product data from Amazon's website.